linode/docs/docs/guides/development/python/using-python-lists/index.md

 ['item_4', 'item_3', 'item_2', 'item_1']
 {{< /output >}}

 Python's slice notation allows you to select a sub-list or a reordered version of a list.
-It follows the format `[start:stop:step]`.
+It follows the following format—`[start:stop:step]`

 The `start` portion defines what index to begin with, the `stop` portion what index to end with.
 Leaving these portions empty defaults to the beginning and ending of the list, respectively.
 The optional `step` portion defines how many items to step at a time.
 It defaults to `1`, meaning each item is captured, whereas `2` would capture every other item.